pieroxy/conkw/doc/MY_SETUP.md

 * All three lines above are represented into a hgauge.
 That's a gauge with history.
 * The bottom part represents the top 3 processes as far as RAM usage is concerned.
 IntelliJ is on top :)

+### 2
+This is the CPU usage on my system.

+* The first line is the CPU used, total
+* Then the cpu used by the system (sometimes called kernel time)
+* The cpu used by user processes
+* The cpu used by niced and wait processes
+* All four values are summarized on an hgaughe.
+As you can see, there is a huge increase in CPU usage over the last minute.
+* Then, you see the top three processes, from a CPU usage standpoint.
+As you can see most of the CPU is used by ffmpeg.

+### 3
+This is the HDD I/O, summarized.

+* Read rate in the last second
+* Maximum read rate observed since the conkw installation
+* This is summarized by an hgauge.
+As you can see, not much activity in the last minute.
+* The second portion is the same about writes.
+As you can see there was a burst a bit ago.

+### 4
+This is the Network I/O, summarized.

+* Input rate in the last second
+* Maximum input rate observed since the conkw installation
+* This is summarized by an hgauge.
+As you can see, there was a huge read activity about two minutes ago.
+* The second portion is the same about output.
+The huge read burst happened while a small output burst was happening.
+This is always the case with network.

+### 5
+The load average on my system, over the last minute, 5 minutes and 15 minutes.

+### 6
+The HDD usage percentage.
+This is all the mount points on my system, so not only local filesystems can be monitored.
+As usual, my NAS is almost full.

+### 7
+External computers monitoring

+This section includes monitoring for 8 different computers.
+You can see 6 hgauges for each machine:

+* CPU
+* RAM
+* NET in/out
+* HDD Read/writes

+Is also monitored the state of the mdadm arrays on the machines that have them.
+That's software raid, in case you don't know.
+You can see a "summary string" for the arrays.
+If it ever deviates from this value, il will be displayed in red.

 TO BE CONTINUED